zwcloud/SSH.NET/README.md

 to [right-click and "unblock"](https://support.microsoft.com/en-us/help/2021383/some-chm-files-may-not-render-properly-on-windows-vista-and-windows-7) the CHM file after you download it.

-Currently (4/18/2020), the documentation is very sparse.
+On 4/18/2020, the documentation is very sparse.
 Fortunately, there are a large number of tests in [Renci.SshNet.Tests](https://github.com/sshnet/SSH.NET/tree/develop/src/Renci.SshNet.Tests) that demonstrate usage with working code.